Media Literacy Curriculum

 This session will help educators understand the

-important role media creation plays and explore how
+important role media creation plays and explore

-learners in the content creation process.
+youngest learners in the content creation

 My teachers learn how to support your students' safety